The ways getting fit is like managing money

 I'm no expert on money but reading an article the other day on investing and superannuation reminded me how I've often thought that finance is like fitness.
 Here's why: 1.
 BOTH INVOLVE CONSISTENT DEPOSITS TO MAKE PROGRESS About 9 months ago I set up some automatic transfers to build my Superannuation and Share portfolio in a more consistent and systematic way.
 In isolation each transaction isn't an awful lot but over the course of a couple of years it will be, similarly in order to make significant change to fitness it really does take that same consistency over time.
 If you were to reflect on the past 2 years and how many 'workout deposits' you've made it'll reflect how you are going physically.
 Incredible intensity of effort or a fantastic program will never be a substitute for repeated moderate or basic exercise sessions.
 2. DIVERSIFICATION Even with the little I know about finance I'm aware that for the most secure money management a diverse range of investments is usually recommended.
 The same applies to fitness, if you want a well rounded physique, longevity and optimal mental and physical health then a combination of different types of exercise and activity is wise.
 This is sometimes referred to as cross training and not only reduces risk of overuse injuries but helps to keep it interesting.
 A nice mix could include some weight training, cycling, walking, core stability exercise and stretching- possible both within 1 workout or over the course of a week.
 If injury, time or inaccessibility to equipment mean some of those aren't possible you could opt for 1 or more of the others.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #getfit #weightloss #fatloss #transformation
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #getfit #weightloss #fatloss #transformation